Michael Caine as Alfie Elkins, charming part-time car service driver and full-time cad

 Alfie’s shirt has squared single-button cuffs, a plain front, and rear side darts.
 As we see when he untucks the shirt, the hem is curved toward the front and back.
 (Alfie wears no undershirt, although untucking the shirt does reveal his white underwear briefs!)

-Alfie’s tie is also dark blue, and it nicely pairs with the cool hue of the navy blue suit.
+Alfie’s slim knitted tie is also dark blue, and it nicely pairs with the cool hue of the navy blue suit.
 However, the tie is a shade lighter than the suit color; when wearing similarly-colored suits and ties, many men prefer to wear a darker tie than their suit.
-The slim knit tie is knotted with a small four-in-hand and has a flat bottom just above the trouser waistband.
+He knots the flat-bottomed tie in a small four-in-hand.

 Earlier in the film, when Alfie is picking up this suit from the dry cleaner he’s shagging, he wears a sky blue shirt with a slim spread collar and a multi-colored striped tie.
 This is his preferred shirt and tie with the gray pick suit he wore into the dry cleaner’s; he later wears the gray suit with this shirt-and-tie combo during the pub brawl that leads to his breakup with Annie.